 Saving Shibas is a small 501 (c) (3) puppy rescue in California that specializes in preserving the Shiba Inu breed.
 In addition to rescuing and rehoming homeless Shiba Inus, this rescue also sells Shiba Inu-themed products.

-If you are interested in adopting Shiba Inus from Saving Shibas, then you will need to do the following:
+If you are interested in adopting Shiba Inus from Saving Shibas, you will need to do the following:

-- If you are interested in setting up an appointment to visit the shelter, you need to visit the Calendly link on their site.
+- Set up an appointment to visit the shelter; you’ll need to visit the Calendly link on their site.
 It lets you pick a date and set up a meeting.

 Saving Shibas Details